Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 When you use them, you’re putting your ads out on the Microsoft Network (Bing, Yahoo, AOL, as well as Windows and Xbox users).
 Plus, the CPC on Bing is lower than on Google, and in certain industries, the difference is significant.

-For example, in the legal sector, Bing ads have an average CPC of $1.42, whereas Google is over four times as much at $6.75.
+For example, in the legal sector, Bing ads have 2.
+DuckDuckGo

 DuckDuckGo is popular among users who are concerned about privacy.
 It positions itself as a search engine that doesn’t track things like IP or search terms, nor personalize search results.

-Today, around 80 million people use DuckDuckGo globally, with a daily average of about 97 million searches.
+Today, DuckDuckGo registers nearly 3 billion search queries a month.
 While the reach of DuckDuckGo is narrower than that of Google or Bing, the number of users is increasing.

 Pro tip: You can set DuckDuckGo as your default search engine on iOS.